 I pushed for about two and a half hours.
 I said the F word A LOT, so it’s probably a good idea that we curtained off Jesus.
 I’ve heard of women who don’t feel anything but pressure when they are on an epidural.
 Sounded heavenly, but they turned mine off because it was taking so long.
 So I felt everything.

-After a while, the doctor said we might have to make a decision about having a C-section.
+After a while, the doctor said we might have to make a decision about having a C-section instead of vaginal birth.
 I barely had time to think because the next contraction came.
 I wasn’t particularly worried about the possibility.
 I just wanted the baby out.

 Two nurses played the roles of good cop/bad cop.
 I cried something like, “Somebody help me.”
 The bad cop nurse sternly told me in Russian accent, “No one can help you.
 You are the only one who can push the baby out.”
 Perhaps my annoyance at that statement helped me push harder.

 Finally, after 23 hours of labor and 2.5 of pushing, he was out.
 I’d watched so many videos of births and it looked like once the head was out, the rest of the baby sort of just slid out.
 Nope.
 The head comes out and you WAIT.
 Then it took more than one push to get the body out and the shoulder hurt.
 HARD.